sonnyp/gordon/README.md

 gordon
 ======

-Application and command launcher, productivy tool.
+Application and command launcher, productivity tool.

 Linux only at the moment.